-Note: After any modification to channels' sampling rates, the Minimus must be rebooted before the changes will take effect.
+Note: After any modification to channels' sampling rates or network settings (available through "Change station settings"), the Minimus must be rebooted before the changes will take effect.

-These options can be accessed by tapping the menu icon in and choosing the "Device control" option.
+These options can be accessed by tapping the menu icon and choosing the Device control option.
 To access the instrument control and configuration sub-menu, a PIN code has to be entered by selecting the text entry box and tapping OK